electricbookworks/ebw-training/must-have-tech-skills/text/07-images.md

 DPI stands for 'dots per inch'.
 This phrase comes from printing, because printing presses fill colour by printing thousands of tiny dots.
 High quality printing often fits 300 dots into an inch.
 That means that every square inch of high-quality printing contains 300 × 300 dots, or 90&nbsp;000 tiny dots!

-In printing, these dots are round, so there are actually tiny white spaces between them (unless on absorbent papers the ink soaks out beyond the width each dot).
+In printing, these dots are round, so there are actually tiny white spaces between them (unless, on absorbent paper, the ink soaks beyond the width of each dot).

 Sometimes you'll hear the term PPI, for 'pixels per inch'.
 This is the screen equivalent of DPI, and a more accurate measurement for digital images.
 Measures of pixel density like this only apply to bitmap images, not to vector images.